-bupropion, Wellbutrin, Wellbutrin SR, Wellbutrin XL, Zyban, Aplenzin, Forfivo XL (cont.)
+bupropion, Wellbutrin, Wellbutrin SR, Wellbutrin XL, Zyban, Aplenzin (cont.)

 Omudhome Ogbru, PharmD